Breaking News | ASUU urges FG to take out IPPIS as condition to call off strike

 “For instance, our members have reduced their demand of one tranche N220bn of the outstanding revitalization fund by 50 per cent.

-ASUU president, therefore, noted that what had stalled meaningful dialogue was government’s insistence that payment of the withheld salaries and other entitlements of its members would only be effected through the Integrated Payroll and Personnel Information System (IPPIS).
+ASUU president, therefore, noted that what had stalled meaningful dialogue was the government’s insistence that payment of the withheld salaries and other entitlements of its members would only be affected through the Integrated Payroll and Personnel Information System (IPPIS).

 UTAS was developed locally by ASUU members, unlike IPPIS which was engineered by the World Bank.